NewlLearn/NewlLearn/README.md

 - 👀 I’m interested in JAVA Development
 - 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on Open Source Projects
-- 📫 How to reach me Through my Email :) ( tracyneilprivate@gmail.com )
+- 📫 How to reach me Through my Email :) ( tracyneilprivate@gmail.com / tracyneil.padilla@cit.edu )

 <!---
 NewlLearn/NewlLearn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.